topdownproteomics/ProteoformNomenclatureStandard/Standard.md

 * If the identity of a modification is known, it should be listed.
 This improves the clarity over listing only masses or accessions.
 * Rule 6 should be used when there is only one element in the tag -- otherwise, human readability is compromised.
 * Spacing before and after each descriptor is arbitrary, and should be appropriately added to improve readability.
-* In the case of multiple key value pairs, UniMod interim names without key are recommended to come first for human readability.
+* In the case of multiple key-value pairs, Unimod interim names without key are recommended to come first for human readability.

 ## Examples
 ```
 [Acetyl]-S[Phospho|mass:79.966331]GRGK[Acetyl|Unimod:1|mass:42.010565]QGGKARAKAKTRSSRAGLQFPVGRVHRLLRKGNYAERVGAGAPVYLAAVLEYLTAEILELAGNAARDNKKTRIIPRHLQLAIRNDEELNKLLGKVTIAQGGVLPNIQAVLLPKKT[Unimod:21]ESHHKAKGK
 ```
 This is one way to write Histone H4 with several modifications.
 It is human-readable and conforms to the best practices.
 Long version: The sequence describes histone H4 having its N-terminal acetylated (Unimod interim name Acetyl), Serine 1 phosphorylated (Unimod interim name Phospho and mass 79.966331), Lysine 5 acetylated (Unimod interim name Acetyl, Unimod ID 1 and mass 42.010565) and Threonine 96 phosphorylated (Unimod accession 21).
 ```
 [Unimod]+[mod: Acetyl]-S[mod: Phospho| mass:79.966331]GRGK[mod:Acetyl|1 |mass:42.010565]QGGKARAKAKTRSSRAGLQFPVGRVHRLLRKGNYAERVGAGAPVYLAAVLEYLTAEILELAGNAARDNKKTRIIPRHLQLAIRNDEELNKLLGKVTIAQGGVLPNIQAVLLPKKT[21]ESHHKAKGK
 ```
-Although this is valid, the UniMod accessions end up looking like mass, and thus may be less clear to a human reader.
+Although this is valid, the Unimod accessions end up looking like mass, and thus may be less clear to a human reader.
 This violates best practices rule 3, which discourages the use of prefix notation with more than one descriptor.
 ```
 [Unimod]+[1]-S[21]GRGK[1]QGGKARAKAKTRSSRAGLQFPVGRVHRLLRKGNYAERVGAGAPVYLAAVLEYLTAEILELAGNAARDNKKTRIIPRHLQLAIRNDEELNKLLGKVTIAQGGVLPNIQAVLLPKKT[21]ESHHKAKGK
 ```
 This is a valid and compact way of specifying Unimod accessions in multiple locations in the sequence.
 ```
 [myristoleylation|Myristoleyl(PSI-MOD)|info:Acylation]-MTLFQLLREHWVHILVPAGFVFGCYLDRKDDEK[di-Methylation|Dimethyl(PSI-MOD)]LTAFRNK[p-adenosine|N6-(phospho-5'-adenosine)-L-lysine(RESID)|RESID:AA0227|PSI-MOD:00232|N6AMPLys(PSI-MOD)]SMLFQRELRPNEEVTWK
 ```